ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 </html>
 ```

-For the blog post pages, let's create a folder called _blog/_ in our pages directory and then create two markdown files called _first-post.md_ and _second-post.md_.
+For the blog post pages, let's create a folder called _blog/_ in our pages directory and then create two markdown files called _first-post.md_ and _second-post.md_:

 ```md
 # My First Blog Post